-Our Langley orthodontists advise against oral piercings whether or not you have braces, because there are so many health risks associated with them.
+Our Vancouver orthodontists advise against oral piercings whether or not you have braces, because there are so many health risks associated with them.
 But if you do have braces, there are some additional risks associated with oral piercings.

 How do oral piercings negatively impact oral health?